Wormhole Essentials:

 - Thera - a big system with many wormhole connections and stations with jump clone & home station functionality (its holes are publicly mapped by EVE-Scout)

-- all wormholes reveal the above characteristics via their visual appearance and/or Show Info windows, so you can know these things before jumping, even at a K162
+- they reveal the above characteristics via their visual appearance and/or Show Info windows, so you can know these things before jumping, even at a K162

-- KS region destinations can be identified before jumping, too, if you can recognize skyboxes (more on this in the Visual appearance ID guide further below)
+- KS region destinations can be Ided before jumping, too, if you can recognize the nebulae (more on this in the visual appearance ID guide further below)

-- you can jump a particular wormhole only twice every five minutes. you're polarized with respect to a hole you can't jump through due to recent transits
+- you can jump a particular wormhole only twice every 5 minutes. you're polarized with respect to a hole you can't jump through due to recent transits

 - unlike stargates & Ansiblexes, you can jump wormholes with a weapons (combat) timer

-visual appearance ID guide (separate page) - note: the only thing you can't tell from visuals is if a hole to Empire is HS or LS (gotta use Show Info or Type knowledge or jump in)
+visual appearance ID guide (separate page) - note: the only thing you can't tell from visuals alone is if a hole to Empire is HS or LS

-Show Info (text-based) ID guide (click to show/hide)
+Show Info (text-based) ID guide & Size information:

 - plain "unknown" space is class 1-3 JS, “dangerous unknown" is C4 or C5, and “deadly unknown" is C6